Streamline Moderne Icon

 Festival Hub

-With superior acoustics compared to other mid-sized rooms, the Vogue is the preferred "soft-seat" venue for the Vancouver International Jazz Festival and Just For Laughs Vancouver.
+The Vogue is a regular "soft-seat" venue for the Vancouver International Jazz Festival and Just For Laughs Vancouver.
 Its retention of a full-size screen also allows it to serve as a gala venue for VIFF.

 Folklore: The Haunted Highway

 The venue carries a rich "intangible heritage" of ghost stories.
-Staff frequently report sightings of a "dark-haired man" in a tuxedo patrolling the basement corridor known as the "Haunted Highway," adding a layer of mystique that bonds the crew and attracts paranormal interest.
+Staff frequently report sightings of a "dark-haired man" in a tuxedo patrolling the basement corridor known as the "Haunted Highway."
+The lore is a long-running fixture of staff tradition and a recurring draw for paranormal investigators.